jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 3. Type `git commit -m "<commit_message>"` and press Enter.
 **Tip**: Describe your changes well in the commit message.

 ---
+<a name="link_commit"></a>
+### Link a commit to a DevOps Services work item
+Add a work-item keyword and number to your Git commit message to link the commit to a work item hosted in a Git project hosted at DevOps Services.

+1. When writing a Git commit message, specifying a particular work item.
+The message format is `<work item keyword> <number>`.
+ * For example, the commit message `Implements story 32` links a commit to story item 32.

+Valid work item keywords are: `adoption item, bug, defect, epic, impediment, item, retrospective, story, task, track build item,` and `work item.`

+---
 <a name="view_the_commit_history"></a>